 When it comes to tunnels and underground caverns, geotechnical instrumentation and monitoring play a huge role as it deals with naturally occurring heterogeneous materials.
 With the emergence of disruptive technology, field instrumentation for safety monitoring has become highly sophisticated and advanced over time.

-In this article, we will be talking about the emerging technologies and trends of tunnels instrumentation and monitoring.
+In this article, we will be talking about the emerging technologies and trends of tunnel instrumentation and monitoring.
 From cloud-enabled web data monitoring to non-contact methods for monitoring, there is an emergence of modern technology that is increasingly gaining popularity and is more affordable.

 We have seen a rise in a reliable sensor network that promotes fast and effective data representation.
-This becomes even more crucial in high-risk urban tunnelling projects.
+This becomes even more crucial in high-risk urban tunneling projects.
 Moreover, the cost competitiveness of the industry has motivated and promoted the need for more affordable alternatives.

 Let’s take a look at the various technologies provided by Encardio Rite for tunnel monitoring, and how they serve the current demand of the industry, along with the emerging trends.

 (a) SD-12 interface real-time monitoring